 Designed for gym bunnies but still perfectly happy out on the high street, Optoma’s NuForce BE Sport3 have plenty going for them.
 Well made, comfortable and with good sound isolation so your music doesn’t get drowned out by external racket, they also have great battery life.
 Chuck in a 35% discount and it’s hard to work out what you’re waiting for.

 Plantronics BackBeat Pro 2

 Got a seriously long-haul flight coming up and fancy a pair of cans that’ll last you from check-in to baggage reclaim?
 Plantronics BackBeat Pro 2 have a battery that’ll keep going for a whopping 24 hours – and they’ll last even longer with the noise-cancelling turned off.
-The faux wood finish might not be for everyone but with 33% off, the price tag almost certainly is.View Deal
+The faux wood finish might not be for everyone but with big discounts available, the price tag is getting there.

-With their excellent sound quality and cutting-edge tech, Sony’s WH-1000XM2 are up there with the very best Bluetooth headphones you can buy, so even a fairly modest 25% off looks like a bit of a bargain.
+With their excellent sound quality and cutting-edge tech, Sony’s WH-1000XM2 are up there with the very best Bluetooth headphones you can buy, so 40% off looks like a bit of a bargain – go for the gold pair for an even bigger deal.
 Smarter noise-cancelling means they automatically adjust depending on how cacophonous the environment you’re in is.

 Not the biggest discount on this list but when the headphones are this good they’re definitely worth including.
 Knocking £60 off the asking price, these high-end in-ears have some of the same tech as the over-ear WH-1000XM2, including noise-cancelling and support for Google Assistant, although in a more portable package.
 That neckband isn’t for everyone, mind.